STEP 1: Online Application Submission

 Based on the responses provided on the application, the Communications Training Unit will invite all applicants meeting the minimum selection standards for civilians within the police department to take a skills assessment test (CritiCall).

-Applicants with the top testing scores will be asked to attend an in-person interview.
-Applicants invited for an interview will also be required to monitor in the ECD prior to the interview.
+Applicants with the top testing scores will be asked to attend an interview.
 After this interview, a determination will be made as to the applicant’s qualifications for a communications position.
+Applicants continued in the hiring process will be scheduled to monitor in the ECD to gain more perspective on the duties, expectations, and work environment.

 Applicants continued in the employment process after the interview phase will be required to complete a Personal History Questionnaire.
 Failure to complete the entire questionnaire and to submit all the required documents will delay the employment process.